This repository holds the Go Blog server code and content.

 The easiest way to install is to run

 go get -u golang.org/x/blog.
 You can also manually git clone the repository to $GOPATH/src/golang.org/x/blog.

 Articles are written in the x/tools/present format.
 Articles on the blog should have broad interest to the Go community, and are mainly written by Go contributors.
 We encourage you to share your experiences using Go on your own website, and to share them with the Go community.
 Hugo is a static site server written in Go that makes it easy to write and share your stories.

 This repository uses Gerrit for code changes.
 To learn how to submit changes to this repository, see https://golang.org/doc/contribute.html.

 The main issue tracker for the blog is located at https://github.com/golang/go/issues.
 Prefix your issue with “x/blog:” in the subject line, so it is easy to find.

-If all is well, click “Migrate Traffic” to move 100% of the blog.golang.org traffic to the new version.
+Assuming it does, visit the AppEngine versions list.
+Click “Migrate Traffic” on the new entry to move 100% of the blog.golang.org traffic to the new version.